Nasal Fracture in Children

 Trauma to the nose causes nasal fracture.
 This might come from various sources such as:

 - Child abuse

-Most nasal trauma does not cause nasal fracture.
-Many children experience other injuries to the nose, like deviation of the septum.
+Most nasal trauma doesn't cause nasal fracture.
+Many children have other injuries to the nose, like deviation of the septum.

 What are the symptoms of a nasal fracture in a child?

 Symptoms of a nasal fracture might include: